gw-inux/SlideJet/README.md

 - Convert PowerPoint slides and notes into web-optimized figures and data.
 - Display slides directly in a Streamlit app.
 - Show speaker notes alongside each slide.
+- Speaker notes can be translated in different languages.
 - Designed for future multi-language support (automatic translation planned).
 - Output format is optimized for deployment on GitHub Pages or other static hosts.
+- Slides with speaker notes can be transfered in PDF for user download.
 - Ideal for teaching, workshops, training materials, and documentation.

 ---